Academics . Illustration . Courses

 Course No. ILL 260 Credits: 3.0

 This course is concerned with introducing students to techniques and materials used by professional illustrators.
 The emphasis will be on developing critical observation skills along with enhancing technical and rendering abilities to a professional level.
 Also, purpose and application of techniques for layout presentation, as well as refining finished art for reproduction.
 Emphasis will be on drawing, painting and other tactile techniques, as well as digital rendering techniques for the preparation of finished art for the final application of artwork created.
-Offered fall.
+3 credits.

 Fundamentals of Illustration